 You.
 7% of events are held on an alternative day for a wide variety of reasons.
-We accept registrations from the last week of May through to the end of June; your event could be on a Sunday, Saturday, or even midweek but these are usually private events for a specific group of people, eg. WI, politicians, etc. Register as usual at www.farmsunday.org and when it asks for the date of your event input the alternative date.
+We accept registrations from 2 weeks before to 2 weeks after the scheduled event date; your event could be on a Sunday, Saturday, or even mid-week but these are usually private events for a specific group of people, eg. WI, politicians, etc. Register as usual at www.farmsunday.org and when it asks for the date of your event input the alternative date.